influxdata/docs-v2/content/influxdb/clustered/admin/bypass-identity-provider.md

 weight: 207
 ---

-{{< product-name >}} generates a valid authorization token (known as the _admin token_) for managing databases and database tokens and stores it as a secret in your InfluxDB namespace.
+{{< product-name >}} generates a valid access token (known as the _admin token_)
+for managing databases and database tokens and stores it as a secret in your InfluxDB namespace.
 You can use the admin token with the [`influxctl` CLI](/influxdb/clustered/reference/cli/influxctl/) in lieu of configuring and using an OAuth2 identity provider.